GRIDAPPSD/Powergrid-Models/platform/README.md

 * You can use a different namespace, but you'll have to specify that using the -u option for the CIMImporter, handediting the default _-u=http://localhost:8889/bigdata/namespace/kb/sparql_
 * You can use a different namespace, but you may have to hand-edit some of the Python files (e.g. under the Meas directory)
 * The GridAPPS-D platform itself may use a different namespace
+* Please ```pip3 install cimhub --upgrade```.
+(Earlier versions used a local copy of the Python utilities, with a CIMHUB_UTILS environtment variable point to it.
+This has been removed.)

 This process assumes you have the [CIMHub](https://github.com/GRIDAPPSD/CIMHub), Powergrid-Models and OpenDSS repositories cloned under ~/src.
 CIMHub needs to have been built from that repository using ```mvn clean install```.